kudobuilder/kudo/keps/0036-kudo-operator-toggle-behavior.md

 No special handling for upgrade is planned.

 Some consequencees of this choice:
- * Dropping the parameter will convert the task into an unconditional `KudoOperator` managing the same instance.
+ * Dropping the parameter will convert the task into an unconditional `KudoOperator` task managing the same instance.

  * Switching to a parent operator parameter with a different name will have an effect determined only by the value of the new parameter.

- * Dropping a `KudoOperator` task in one operator version and re-introducing a dependency with the same name with completely different parameters in some next version will still allow the new version to uninstall the formerly child operator by upgrade with setting the newly introduced enabling parameter to `false`.
-Operator developers will still need to consider the whole history of development of an operator to avoid unintended consequences of upgrades.

 ### Implementation Notes